Things to Do at Hermit's Rest

 Tickets & Pricing

-No admission fee required beyond Grand Canyon National Park entrance fees ($35 per vehicle for 7 days, $30 per motorcycle, $20 per person on foot/bicycle)
+No admission fee for Hermits Rest itself, but requires valid Grand Canyon National Park entrance pass ($35 per vehicle for 7 days or $70 annual park pass)

 Best Time to Visit